jll123567/VrMotionSicknessAutomation/worklog.md

 I also need to either crop them in or double them for the two/one eye problem.
 If I double the "one-eyes" I might flip the opposite eye.

-Went to the motionsickness ratings in each recording's voice.csv and did some preprocessing.
+Went to the motion-sickness ratings in each recording's voice.csv and did some preprocessing.
 Using camera.csv as a template, I added the nearest frame to each rating and expanded over the entire recording.
-Timestamps now folow those in camera.csv as well.
+Timestamps now follow those in camera.csv as well.
 Since the ratings are kinda sparse, I interpolated (linear, rounded to 0 decimals) between each rating given.
 I made an assumption that ratings start at one at the beginning of the recording (user is not sick) and end with the last rating held to the end.